oliviawestmacottssw/SSW.Rules.Content/rules/do-you-follow-up-tasks-effectively/rule.md

 There is a brilliant service called FollowUpThen which can do all the administrative work for you.

-Simply BCC or email **@followupthen.com** and it will send you an email when that time expires, reminding you to follow up with another email.
+​Simply BCC or email **@followupthen.com** and it will send you an email when that time expires, reminding you to follow up with another email.

 [[goodExample]]
 | ![ Use 1week@followupthen.com to be reminded of this email in one week](FollowUpThen.jpg)

-### #3 Follow Up flag feature in Outlook
+### #3 ​Follow Up flag feature in Outlook

 When you require a reminder to follow up on an email by a certain date: